FloSch62/muxus/docs/guide/settings.md

 ## Behavior

-Tab behaviour, including **confirm before closing a live session**, which is on by default because closing a connected tab ends its shell, and the restore switches, both on by
+**Confirm before closing a live session** is on by default because closing a connected tab ends its shell.

-default: **automatically reconnect remote sessions** — restoring a workspace dials its remote tabs, and a dropped connection redials a few times on its own; turn it off to restore remote tabs without logging in — and **restore terminal history**, which saves recent output locally every few seconds and replays it above the new session after a restore or reconnect.
+The two restore switches are also on by default. **Automatically reconnect remote sessions** dials remote tabs when restoring a workspace and retries a dropped connection a few times.
+Turn it off to restore remote tabs without logging in. **Restore terminal history** saves recent output locally every few seconds and replays it above the new session after a restore or reconnect.

 ## Keyboard